 Continual medical care, lost wages and loss of employment due to injuries or having to care for a person suffering from a brain injury, can be very expensive, especially over a person’s lifetime.

-The personal injury lawyers at Stewart, Murray & Associates represent people and children who have unfortunately been victims of negligent medical care or have suffered a traumatic accident resulting in brain injury or brain trauma.
+The personal injury lawyers at SMT Legal represent people and children who have unfortunately been victims of negligent medical care or have suffered a traumatic accident resulting in brain injury or brain trauma.

 We are compassionate attorneys who want to help answer your questions and determine the best way of holding those responsible for the brain injury accountable.
 We are aggressive injury lawyers and will work to find a solution in order for you to collect compensation for the current and future medical costs of the injury and other damages.

 We represent people and families who have suffered all types of brain injuries and head trauma, from concussions caused by work injuries and auto accidents to brain trauma stemming from medical malpractice, such as cerebral palsy victims due to improper medical treatment at birth.